AnaZonia/moon_notes/1 Captain's Log/0 Sept 21 - Sept 27.md

 Coding.
 Work on the code FIRST - then, for the evening, weekend menu or time to read papers/study.

-Spent some time becoming good at github.
+Spent some time becoming good at [[Github]].
 Everything is smooth now and making perfect sense.
-I have my own note to guide me.
+Vault is backed up, so is my code.
+Ready to organize everything across Polaris, Janus and Athina!